 “VoC data and insights inform many diverse marketing aspects across customer experience, brand, competitive analysis and product development.”

-In fact, they describe VoC analytics as “a great tool to underpin the data gathering and distribution process – especially if you’re collecting and analyzing data from multiple sources and in various formats.”
+They describe VoC analytics as “a great tool to underpin the data gathering and distribution process – especially if you’re collecting and analyzing data from multiple sources and in various formats.”

 For example, scroll back up to the dashboard of traveler reviews from the San Francisco Airport.
-Remember how we noticed a problem with flight scheduling, and that this problem has been increasing over time?
+Remember how we noticed a problem with flight schedules, and that this problem has been increasing over time?

 Related article: The Crucial Piece that NPS Misses, and How to Fill the Gap

-Troubleshooting your Voice of Customer analytics
+Troubleshooting Your Voice of Customer Analytics

 - Starting with the wrong question.

 - Using messy, unprocessed data.

 - Gathering the wrong data for the question.